MaillotCedric/app-template/README.md

 Since our application is containerized, when you update the application, you are gonna have to rebuild the Docker container to see the effective updates.

-You can rebuild the container by running the following command in the terminal of the repository :
+You can rebuild the container by running the following commands in the terminal of the repository :

 ```bash
 # rebuild the container